 Here are a few things that you can check:

-- Reduce the size of photos.
+- Try reducing the size of your photos.

 If you need help improving your website speed and performance, get in touch with us.